ARPA-SIMC/smnd/README.md

 ./install_from_bin.sh
 ```

-Before using the software, in an interactive session, you have to source the generated profile with the command `. $HOME/smnd_profile`.
+In order to run any command of the SMND collection, you have to preliminary source the profile once with `. $HOME/smnd_profile` in the working session.

+### GPL compliance ###

-The binary distribution contains various libraries in binary form from Fedora rpms, plese contact the author in order to receive the corresponding source packages for GPL compliance.
+The universal binary distribution contains various libraries in binary form from Fedora rpms, plese contact the author in order to receive the corresponding source packages for GPL compliance.